veecode-platform/platform-backstage-plugins/plugins/gitlab-pipelines/README.md

 1.1 - **Using gitlab auth provider**:

-> ℹ️ Make sure you have an github auth provider in your devportal. ℹ️ See how [Add Gitlab Auth Provider 📃](https://backstage.io/docs/auth/gitlab/provider)
+> ℹ️ Make sure you have an github auth provider in your devportal.
+See how [Add Gitlab Auth Provider 📃](https://backstage.io/docs/auth/gitlab/provider)

 As we saw in the link above, the backstage allows you to add authentication by creating an app and adding some information.
 However, we need to add a few more details: